top of page

 CONFIDENTIALITY

-Staff will not report the behavior of any individual member to anyone outside the conference.
+Staff will not report the behavior of any individual member to anyone outside the conference nor to the boards of the sponsoring organizations.

 CONFERENCE LOCATION